 Something of a novelty for cariocas, Lord Jim is one of several English-style pubs scattered about the Zona Sul.
 Darts,...

 From its location on the top floor of the Hotel Praia Ipanema, this place has a jaw-dropping view of Ipanema Beach.
 There's dinner most...

 Av Vieira Souto · interesting places nearby

 Ipanema Beach information

-One long stretch of sand, Ipanema Beach is marked by postos (posts), which demarcates subcultures as diverse as the city itself.
-Posto 9, right off Rua Vinícius de Moraes, is Garota de Ipanema, which is where Rio’s most lithe and tanned bodies tend to migrate.
-The area is also known as the Cemetério dos Elefantes because of the handful of old leftists, hippies and artists who sometimes hang out there.
-In front of Rua Farme de Amoedo the beach is known as Bolsa de Valores or Crystal Palace (this is the gay section), while Posto 8 further up is mostly the domain of favela kids.
-Arpoador, between Ipanema and Copacabana, is Rio’s most popular surf spot.
-Leblon attracts a broad mix of single Cariocas, as well as families from the neighborhood.
-Posto 10 is for sport lovers, with ongoing volleyball, soccer and frescobal (played with wooden racquets and a rubber ball) games.
+One long stretch of sun-drenched sand, Ipanema Beach is demarcated by postos (posts), which mark off subcultures as diverse as the city itself.
+Posto 9, right off Rua Vinícius de Moraes, is where Rio’s most lithe and tanned bodies migrate.
+The area is also known as Cemetério dos Elefantes because of the handful of old leftists, hippies and artists who sometimes hang out there.
+In front of Rua Farme de Amoedo is Praia Farme, the stomping ground for gay society.

-Incidentally, the word ipanema is an indigenous word for ‘bad, dangerous waters’ – not so far off given the strong undertow and often oversized waves crashing on the shore.
-Be careful, and swim only where the locals do.
+The word ipanema is an indigenous word for ‘bad, dangerous waters’, which is not far off given the strong undertow and often oversized waves that crash onto the shore.
+Be careful, and swim only where locals do.